alensiljak/finance-quote-python/README.md

 ## Development

-Register the module with `pip install -e .` from the rood directory.
+Register the module with `pip install -e .` from the root directory.